Robpol86/robpol86.com/docs/my_awesome_server.rst

 Operating System
 ================

 I'm using Fedora 25 Server installed on my M.2 SSD using `LUKS`_.
-I'll also be encryping all of my non-SSD hard drives using their own LUKS key file (same file for all HDDs, but not SSD).
+I'll also be encrypting all of my non-SSD hard drives using their own LUKS key file (same file for all HDDs, but not SSD).

 I follow https://gist.github.com/Robpol86/6226495 when setting up any Linux system, including my server.
 However I don't